irinajinli/Good-Samaritan-Hub/README.md

 # Our React App: The Good Samaritan Hub

+## About The App:
+The Good Samaritan Hub matches volunteers to those in need.
+Posts are organized by location.

 ## Link to App:
 https://hidden-fjord-63319.herokuapp.com/
 (it may take a while to load)